Elbazibaz/MVA/Reinforcement Learning/README.md

-# MVA
+# Reinforcement Learning
-ENS Paris Saclay -Master 2
+ENS Paris Saclay - MVA

+---
+## Contents :
+### <u>Assignment 1</u> :
+>This project consists in 2 parts :
+* Use of bellman operator and implementation of basic Q-learning algorithm
+* Value function prediction and policy gradient methods (also A2C)